 I will always be a defender of the Golden Legend and the traditional hagiographies - and more than a defender of them, a believer in them.
 That is to say, I believe that they are holy, deserving of preservation, and usually true.
-For this, I have been called many things - stupid, romantic, reactionary.
-I have, in the past, justified myself by arguing that hagiography ought to be read in the same spirit that Holy Scripture is read - with literal, allegorical, tropological and anagogical significance.
-I have mostly abandoned this argument - not because I think it false, but because I think it unnecessary.
+To a modern skeptic, this belief seems foolish and romantic; the sort of thing that could only be maintained through deliberate ignorance.

-Believing in the veracity of the Golden Legend does not require a suspension of disbelief, nor a Sigerist double standard of truth (one truth for reason, one truth for faith), nor any particular hermeneutic.
+But the Golden Legend does not require a suspension of disbelief, nor a Sigerist double standard of truth (one truth for reason, one truth for faith), nor any particular hermeneutic to believe.
 All that is required is the benefit of doubt.
 That is to say, most of the stories recounted by the traditional hagiographies give us no reason, in themselves, to disbelieve them.

 A qualification must be made here.
 The hagiographies are not infallible and I certainly make no claim to the contrary.
 They were compiled by human authors without divine inspiration.
 Some contain errors.
 On occasion, we find confused identities, or details disproved by substantial historical evidence.
 On occasion, we find contradictory versions of the same story, as with multiple claimants to the same relic.
 In such cases, someone must be wrong.
-Even more rarely, we find cults of devotion whose origins can be traced, with reasonable certitude, to untrustworthy sources or to political agenda or to misunderstandings or to pure fancy.
+Even more rarely, we find cults of devotion whose origins can be traced, with reasonable certitude, to untrustworthy sources.

-But these are the exceptions, not the rule.
-In the current religious consciousness, wherein the traditional hagiographies are treated mostly as sources for curious stories or irreverent jokes, the exceptions are more likely to be remembered.
-But they are rarities among the hundreds upon hundreds upon hundreds of saints whose cults have been ignominiously quashed, or whose hagiographies have been edited in the name of historical criticism.
+But these are the exceptions, not the rule - rarities among the hundreds upon hundreds upon hundreds of saints whose cults have been ignominiously quashed, or whose hagiographies have been edited in the name of historical criticism.